PhD Health Administration Degree Programs

 Leadership is a key component of future growth in the healthcare sector.
 To be a successful leader, you can take on many roles.
 You may conduct industry-changing medical services research, teach the tenets of healthcare management to students, or lead health organizations through legislative and ethical changes.

 If you’re ready to advance your career, start with your education.
 When it comes to earning a doctor of healthcare administration, Wisconsin schools have many options for you.

-Wisconsin's medical industry has gone through many changes in recent years, requiring the input of leaders and legislators.
+Wisconsin’s medical industry has gone through many changes in recent years, requiring the input of leaders and legislators.
 Mergers are common, allowing companies to stay profitable without raising prices or turning away patients.
-Two Wisconsin healthcare providers are in the process of a large joint venture (Modern Healthcare, 2016).
+Two Wisconsin healthcare providers are in the process of a large joint venture.
 This venture needs leadership, government oversight, and financial management.

 Though the Affordable Care Act has improved insurance coverage all over the country, it has still left a coverage gap in many areas.
-Wisconsin has approximately 410,000 residents who remain uninsured (Dunn County News, 2016).
-The new safety net legislation would make sure that all Wisconsin residents have access to health insurance.
+Approximately 5.7% of Wisconsin residents still remain uninsured.
+If Wisconsin expanded Medicare an estimated 176,000 additional residents would gain coverage.